-Rollators are wheeled versions of the traditional medical walker, and they help users get around with greater ease.
-Rather than having to pick up the walker with each step, users can simply wheel their way to their destination.
+Rollators are wheeled versions of the traditional medical walker.
+Wheeled walkers help users get around with greater ease.
+Instead of picking up your walker with each step, you simply push your device forward to move.

-For those with limited upper body strength or mobility, a wheeled walker allows for greater independence.
+For those with limited upper body strength or mobility, a wheeled walker allows for much greater independence.

-When choosing a wheeled walker, or rollator, you’ll find two main options: 3 wheels and 4 wheels.
+When choosing a wheeled walker, or rollator, you will find there are two main options: 3 wheels and 4 wheels.

 3-Wheel Walkers and Their Benefits